 - Great Responses:

-- I keep a backlog of keywords that people are searching for in Google that related to my target topic, and create posts based on the backlog.
+- I keep a backlog of keywords that people are searching for in Google related to my target topic, and create posts based on the backlog.

 - Mediocre Responses: